 Summary of how to identify money with low vision

-• Use a currency reader app such as EyeNote or Ideal
+- Use a currency reader app such as EyeNote to identify bills

-• Visual assistance apps such as Google Assistant and Microsoft Seeing AI can recognize paper bills and non-US currency
+- Visual assistance apps such as Google Lookout and Microsoft Seeing AI can recognize paper bills and non-US currency